Published on 12 May 2020 - Updated on 25 May 2021

 For example, ExaVault hosted SFTP plans offer straightforward pricing with Advanced and Enterprise plans that include unlimited users.
 Plus it’s easy to upgrade as you need 1TB of storage or more.

 Off-site disaster recovery and secure backups are another benefit of SFTP as a service.
 A robust backup and disaster recovery strategy means that your data will always be available and secure.
-For example, ExaVault’s disaster recovery facility is physically separate from other locations and is fully capable of taking over should that become necessary.

 Compliance can be a daunting task for an individual or small business to try and achieve on their own.
 With SFTP as a service, the service provider does all the work to get certified and maintain compliance.